-Those were the days.
-Thankfully, for my arteries’ sake, I soon became far better informed about nutrition.
-During my first after-school job at a health-food store, I learned about the wonderful world of whole grains, healthy fats, and fresh produce.
-I also learned that these foods can taste just as good as the "junk foods" (and buttered white bagels) I once revered.
-And yes, there’s more to healthy snacking than rice cakes and celery sticks.
-I’ve compiled a list of some of my favorite healthy indulgences that are quick and easy to make.
-As a parent, you can whip up these easy-to-prepare snacks for your kids, or teach them how to make the recipes themselves.
+There’s more to healthy snacking than rice cakes and celery sticks.
+We've compiled a list of some healthy indulgences that are quick and easy to make.
+Parents can whip up these easy-to-prepare snacks for kids, or teach them how to make the recipes themselves.
 They are full of nutrition and flavor, so everyone will be happy between school and dinner.|

 When you want something sweet, try…

-Strawberry smoothie: Add 1 handful of fresh or frozen strawberries, 1 fresh or frozen banana (peeled and broken into chunks), and 1 cup of low-fat yogurt (any flavor you like) to a blender.
+- Strawberry smoothie: Add 1 handful of fresh or frozen strawberries, 1 fresh or frozen banana (peeled and broken into chunks), and 1 cup of low-fat yogurt (any flavor you like) to a blender.
 Blend until smooth.
-TIP The texture of this smoothie is enhanced if at least one of the fruit ingredients is frozen.
+TIP: The texture of this smoothie is enhanced if at least one of the fruit ingredients is frozen.

 - PBO smoothie: Add 1 frozen banana (broken into chunks), 1 handful oats (instant or old-fashioned), and 1 heaping Tablespoon of peanut butter to a blender.
 Sweeten with honey and add enough soy, rice or dairy milk to reach desired thickness.
 Blend until smooth.
-TIP Frozen bananas are the key ingredient, for a milkshake-like consistency.
+TIP: Frozen bananas are the key ingredient, for a milkshake-like consistency.

 - Peanut Butter Banana Sandwich: Toast 1 slice of whole grain bread.
 Top it with 2 Tablespoons natural peanut butter, 1 Tablespoon honey and half of a banana thinly sliced.
-TIP For a heartier dish, add another slice of bread and cook this sandwich on a warm skillet like you would make grilled cheese.
+TIP: For a heartier dish, add another slice of bread and cook this sandwich on a warm skillet like you would make grilled cheese.

 - Yogurt Parfait: In a tall glass or sundae cup, spoon alternating layers of low-fat yogurt, granola and sliced fruit of your choice.
-TIP Try fresh or canned fruit such as berries, peaches and bananas.
+TIP: Try fresh or canned fruit such as berries, peaches and bananas.

 When you want something salty, try…

-Nachos: Spray a cookie sheet with non-stick cooking spray and preheat the oven to 450 degrees Fahrenheit.
+- Nachos: Spray a cookie sheet with non-stick cooking spray and preheat the oven to 450 degrees Fahrenheit.
 Spread out a handful of low-fat or baked tortilla chips onto pan.
 Top with salsa, black beans (canned and rinsed), and a small amount of shredded cheese.
 Bake for 15 minutes or until cheese on top is melted.
-TIP You can also heat nachos on high in the microwave for about a minute.
+TIP: You can also heat nachos on high in the microwave for about a minute.

 - Nut Butter Dip: Combine 1/4 cup of your favorite nut butter (such as peanut butter, almond butter or cashew butter) with 1/4 cup water.
 Whip with a fork until smooth.
 Cut up carrots, celery, cucumbers, apples, bananas or other fresh product into spears and dip into the nut butter.
-TIP You might have so melt the nut butter slightly to achieve desired consistency.
+TIP: You might have so melt the nut butter slightly to achieve desired consistency.

 - Bean Burritos: Top a whole wheat tortilla with canned fat-free refried beans, salsa and shredded low-fat cheese.
 Microwave until warm, then add chopped lettuce and plain low-fat yogurt for garnish.
 Roll up and enjoy!
-TIP If you don't have refried beans on hand, open a can of black or pinto beans, rinse, drain and then mash with a fork.
+TIP: If you don't have refried beans on hand, open a can of black or pinto beans, rinse, drain and then mash with a fork.

 - Personal Veggie Pizza: Preheat oven or toaster oven to 450 degrees Fahrenheit.
 Spread tomato sauce onto a piece of whole wheat pita bread.
 Top with your favorite veggies, such as frozen peas, corn, diced peppers or onions, olives, broccoli or sliced tomatoes.
 Sprinkle cheese over vegetables and bake for 15 minutes or until cheese is melted.
-TIP If you don't have pizza sauce on hand, you can skip the sauce.
+TIP: If you don't have pizza sauce on hand, you can skip the sauce.
 For added flavor, sprinkle your pizza with garlic powder, dried basil and/or dried oregano.

 When you'd rather head to the store, remember…